Ayush-0312/DevTinder/ReadMe.md

 - post some dummy data using API calls from postman
 - error handling using try, catch
 - .env to protect secret keys

+# Day 3
+- added express.json middleware to the app to read req.body
+- made signup API dynamic to receive data from end user